Misfits (TV series): Series 5 (2013)

 As a result of his lung transplant, Alex inherits the power to remove others' powers through sexual intercourse.
-After breaking and entering the community centre to save the group, he is placed on community service.
-A major arc of the series sees him coming to terms with his new power, as he learns to use it to help others and become less selfish.
+He is placed on community service after breaking and entering the community centre to save the group.
+A major arc of the series sees him coming to terms with his new power as he learns to use it to help others and become less selfish.
 Another story arc has Rudy's sensitive emotional duplicate, Rudy Two, joining a support group for those affected by the storm.
 The group's leader, Maggie, is an older woman with the ability to knit jumpers of the future; her jumpers include a depiction of what Rudy Two believes to be him and a group of powered individuals seemingly using their powers in an act of heroism.
 Rudy Two becomes obsessed with the first jumper and encounters people whom he believes to be on the jumper, including Sam, a young man with the power to fly, Helen, a young woman with the ability to emit and control electricity, and Karen, a woman with the power to camouflage.
-The gang run into Tim, a man from Series 2 who sees reality as if it is a video game, who is now struggling to keep his power under control.
-Abbey begins a relationship with a man called Mark who is trapped inside a tortoise's body, and Rudy and Jess begin a relationship as well.
+The gang runs into Tim, a man from Series 2 who sees reality as if it is a video game and is now struggling to keep his power under control.
+Abbey begins a relationship with a man called Mark, who is trapped inside a tortoise's body, and Rudy and Jess also start a relationship.
 Rudy struggles to tell this to Finn who is trying to get over his crush on Jess.

-During the series the gang confronts a group of Satanic scouts, and Finn becomes possessed with the power to convert people to Satanism.
-As he slowly converts each member of the gang Alex is forced to use his power and remove Finn's Satanic power.
-Over the course of the series Alex also takes away someone's power that causes accidents to always happen, the power to turn objects inside out, and the power to hypnotise men with the user's breasts.
+During the series, the gang confronts a group of Satanic scouts, and Finn becomes possessed with the power to convert people to Satanism.
+As he slowly converts each member of the gang, Alex is forced to use his power and remove Finn's Satanic power.
+Throughout the series, Alex also takes away someone's power that causes accidents to always happen, the power to turn objects inside out, and the power to hypnotise men with the user's breasts.
 Rudy discovers that his father is affected by a very similar power to his own, as he runs into a very violent duplicate of his father.
 Abbey discovers that she is the manifestation of a girl named Laura's power to bring imaginary characters to life, thus explaining why she does not remember anything from before the Storm.
-Rudy Two is the victim of a man who has the power to swap ages, forcing him to the very brink of death, and Finn finds a new love interest who can download her consciousness into other people's minds, trapping them in a virtual world within her computer.
-Finn also becomes the victim of a young man who can steal the will to live from other people, just as Alex is the victim of a gypsy curse which makes him feel as if he is drowning whenever he refuses to help someone.
+Rudy Two is the victim of a man who has the power to swap ages, forcing him to the brink of death, and Finn finds a new love interest who can download her consciousness into other people's minds, trapping them in a virtual world within her computer.
+Finn also becomes the victim of a young man who can steal the will to live from other people, just as Alex is the victim of a gipsy curse, which makes him feel as if he is drowning whenever he refuses to help someone.